You can’t paint over specific paints. So, can you paint over satin paint?

 Here’s a list of the paints you can or can’t apply over satin.
 Let’s check them:

-You can use eggshell paint over satin paint but you’ll have to sand the satin paint before applying the eggshell paint.
+You can apply eggshell paint over satin paint.
+But, you must sand the satin paint first.
 Also, if the satin paint is oil-based, you’ll need a coat of primer over it before applying the eggshell.

-This is because eggshell paint is water-based and as such isn’t compatible with oil-based satin paint.
+This is because eggshell paint is water-based and isn’t compatible with oil-based satin paint.
 The good news with eggshell paint is that you can apply multiple coats.

 You shouldn’t put oil-based paint over satin paint directly.
 This is because oil-based paints have to be applied on a textured surface and not a glossy one.